 It is the difference between the potential electrical energy that a charge has at the two points due to the presence of an electric field divided by the value of the charge itself.
-Under stationary conditions it is equal to the work done to move a unit charge through the field from one point to another, changed sign.
+Under stationary conditions, it is equal to the work done to move a unit charge through the field from one point to another, a changed sign.

-The definition of electrical voltage and the unit of measurement volt is due to Alessandro Volta, who, together with the concepts of "electrical capacity" and "electrical charge", used for the first time the concept of "electrical voltage" to account for the intensive and extensive properties of electricity.
+The definition of electrical voltage and the unit of measurement volt is due to Alessandro Volta, who, together with the concepts of "electrical capacity" and "electrical charge," used for the first time the concept of "electrical voltage" to account for the intensive and extensive properties of electricity.

 What Is the Unit of Measurement for Voltage?

-Voltage Concept with an Example: Hydraulic Analogy
+Electric Pressure Concept with an Example: Hydraulic Analogy

 In this analogy, the flow of water can flow from a point of high pressure to a point of low pressure.
 In the same way, charges that move between two points with different potentials constitute an electric current.